 Laser Rangefinder Rifle Scope: This is a kind of Rifle scope that ensures that there is no slip-up between the distance between the shooter and the target.
 This scope calculates the distance between the shooter and the target.

-Pistol Scope: The pistol scope is ideal for shots that are more accurate, it is famous among individual who refer handguns.
+Pistol Scope: The pistol scope is ideal for snipers as the shots that are more accurate, it is famous among individual who refer handguns.
 It has a low amplification power scope that is applied for shots at close range of handguns with enhanced features.

 The kind of rifle scope that a shooter requires is based on the type of shooting being done, the nature of gun that is being used, and personal partialities of features such as reticule style and color.
 The shooting ground also determines the distance between the shooter and the target.
 There also exist typical night vision scopes that are fitted with infrared illuminator to work at night.

 Review of the 3 Best Rifle Scopes 2015